Surgery for vaginal cancer

 A reconstructed vagina produces little or no natural lubricant when a woman becomes sexually excited.
-A woman should prepare for intercourse by using a lubricating gel inside the vagina.
+A woman should prepare for intercourse by using a lubricant inside the vagina.
 If the vagina was rebuilt using muscle and skin from the leg, touching the new vagina may make a woman feel as though her thigh is being stroked.
 This is because the walls of the vagina are still attached to their original nerve supply.
 Over time, these feelings become less distracting and may even become sexually stimulating.
-(For more information about vaginal reconstruction, see our document, Sexuality for the Woman With Cancer.
+(For more information about vaginal reconstruction, see Sexuality for the Woman With Cancer.)

-Lymphadenectomy is the removal of lymph nodes.
-It is sometimes called lymph node dissection.
+Surgery to remove lymph nodes is called lymphadenectomy or sometimes is called lymph node dissection.
 For vaginal cancer, lymph nodes from the groin area or from inside the pelvis near the vagina may be removed to check for cancer spread.

 Removing lymph nodes in the groin or pelvis can result in poor fluid drainage from the legs.
 The fluid builds up, leading to leg swelling that is severe and doesn’t go down at night when you are lying down.
 This is called lymphedema.
+This is more common if radiation is given after surgery.
 Support stockings or special compression devices may help reduce swelling.
 Women with lymphedema need to be very careful to avoid infection in the affected leg or legs.
 They can do this by taking these precautions:

 - Protect the leg and foot from sharp objects and care for any cuts, scratches, or burns right away